TakiKacper/Matl-Material-Language/docs/matl_programming_guide.md

 vector4   :   mathematical vector with 4 dimensions
 texture   :   2 dimensional texture
 ```
-Metal is strongly typed and does not provide any implicit or explicit types conversions.
+Matl is strongly typed and does not provide any implicit or explicit types conversions.

 ### Scopes
 ```python